sofidimieva/Hikerz/report/team_04_final_report.md

 #### 2.4.1 Introduction to Wardley Maps

-In the context of Hikerz, an app that seeks to differentiate itself from existing platforms like Strava and Komoot, Wardley maps can be a valuable tool in understanding the evolution of the app and plan the strategic direction.
+In the context of Hikerz, an app that seeks to differentiate itself from existing platforms like Strava and Komoot, Wardley Maps ([Team, n.d.](#wardley)) can be a valuable tool in understanding the evolution of the app and plan the strategic direction.
 Below is an analysis of how the main elements of Hikerz may evolve over time, mapped from Genesis to Commodity.

 #### 2.4.2 Wardley Maps Analysis